baudren/montepython_public/sphinx-documentation/installation.rst

 Next in line, you must compile the python wrapper of CLASS_.
 Download the latest version (:math:`\geq 1.5.0`), and follow the basic instruction.
+Instead of  :code:`make class`, type :code:`make -j`.
+If you are using a |CLASS|
+version :math:`\geq 2.3.0`, the wrapper will be installed by doing this step, so skip ahead.

-Instead of  :code:`make class`, type :code:`make`.
-This will also create an archiv `.ar` of the code, useful in the next step.
+In case you are using an older version of |CLASS|, the compilation only created an archiv `.ar` of the code, useful in the next step.
 After this, do:

 .. code::